Blokz101/Obsidian-Vault/Passion Projects/Motor characterization project.md

 Finished copying the table over, the [[Applied Voltage]] never exceeds a volt except for at the very end where it spikes to 88v.
 They are measuring something else completely from what I am.
 Good news though, I believe that the [[Power]] prediction graph that I have calculated is accurate.
 Im going to do more research into [[Applied Voltage]].

 **June 7th 2022 - 03:01:42 pm**
 I have looked into applied voltage more and pulled data for another motor to get a second data set.
 I also talked to Papi.
+The [[Applied Voltage]] seems like it should be constant.
 I have determined that either motor inefficiency or a non constant [[Voltage]] supply are throwing off the [[Efficiency]] graph.
 This said, I believe that my [[Power]] graphs are still accurate and in the end that is what I am after.
 I still want to run an experiment to test the [[Power]] predictions though.

+**June 8th 2022 - 12:02:44 pm**
+Done a little more research on [[Power]] and have a basic experiment idea now.
+Basically